al3xkarv/Blog-Site/README.md

 # Blog-Site
-An example of a simple blgo
+An example of a simple blog